4lxprime/svelteJsTemplate/README.md

-# svelteJsTemplate
+# svelteTemplate
- simple svelte js template using rollup
+ this template is an upgraded version of sveltejs/template but with somes modifications